deutschlandgpt/deutschlandgpt-n8n/README.md

 This is an n8n community node.
 It lets you use the DeutschlandGPT API in your n8n workflows.

-DeutschlandGPT is an AI Plattform where different LLMs can be used GDPR compliant without risks of losing data.
+DeutschlandGPT is an AI Platform where different LLMs can be used GDPR compliant without risks of losing data.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.